cyberninja13/SOC/README.md

 is to Identify security weaknesses in your IT infrastructure prioritize the vulnerabilities in computer systems, network, applications. and gives the organization with the required information to fix the flaws.

+## ARP
+The Address Resolution Protocol (ARP) is a communication protocol used for discovering the link layer address, such as a MAC address, associated with a given internet layer address, typically an IPv4 address

+## RDP
+Remote desktop protocol (RDP) is a secure network communications protocol developed by Microsoft.
+It enables network administrators to remotely control users

+## SQL
+SQL injection is a famous vulnerability in the web application that allows Hackers to inject malicious code input into the SQL statement to compromise the SQL database.

+SQL Prevent it?
+Using parameterized queries
+Validating the inputs
+Deploying a web application firewall

+## XSS
+Cross-site scripting attack, the attacker executes the malicious scripts on a web page and can steal the user’s sensitive information.
+With XSS vulnerability, the attacker can inject Trojan, read out user information, and perform specific actions such as the website’s defacement.

+XSS Prevent it?
+Encoding the output
+Applying filters at the point where input is received Deploying a web application firewall

+## RFI
+Remote File Inclusion (RFI), is the security vulnerability that occurs when a file on different server is included without sanitizing the data obtained from a user.

+## LFI
+Local File Inclusion (LFI), is the security vulnerability that occurs when local file is included without sanitizing the data obtained from a user.

+## CSRF
+Cross-Site Request Forgery (CSRF) is an attack that forces an end user to execute unwanted actions on a web application in which they’re currently authenticated.
+With a little help of social engineering